jennybigman/Pcod-Bering-Sea/README.md

 This repo houses code for the EBS Pacific Cod habitat suitability project

-The 'accessing ROMS data from ACLIM github' file allows access to EBS ROMS level 2 temperature data
+key to files:

+00 -- tutorial for accessing ROMS data from ACLIM github: tutorial for working with ACLIM data in R